Attendance & Short Term Independent Study

 The exceptions to this rule are as follows:

-1. Your child has been marked out sick for multiple days in compliance with Covid safety protocols.
+1. Your child has been marked out sick for multiple days in compliance with illness protocols.

 2. Your family is traveling and you've completed a Short Term Independent Study agreement for the days your child will be absent.